Cotubanamá National Park

 East National Park was officially declared a National Park and Reserve in 1975 by Decree No. 1311, and subsequently inducted into the environmental and Protected Area Laws No. 64-00 and Law No. 202-04, after a study was conducted on the land which discovered the presence of over 539 plant species, more than 50 of which are endemic to the region.
+It consists of 31,244 Ha of open space on the southeastern peninsula of Hispaniola and 10,650 Ha on Saona Island, a popular tourist destination, totaling 41,894 Ha in protected area.
+The protected area also includes a 12,000 Ha buffer zone around the park boundaries.

-In 2014, the Dominican National Congress voted to change the park’s original name of Parque Nacional del Este, to Parque Nacional Cotubanamá in honor of the fallen Taino Chief (Cacique).
+In 2014, the Dominican National Congress voted to change the park's original name of Parque Nacional del Este, to Parque Nacional Cotubanamá in honor of the fallen Taino Chief (Cacique).

 History

-Before the arrival of Spanish explorer Christopher Columbus in 1492, the island of La Hispaniola was divided up into 5 Taino Chiefdoms: Marien, Magua, Jaragua, Maguana, and Higuey, each governed by a Head Chief or Cacique.
+Before the arrival of explorer Christopher Columbus in 1492, the island of La Hispaniola was divided up into five Taino Chiefdoms: Marien, Magua, Jaragua, Maguana, and Higüey, each governed by a Head Chief or Cacique.

 By 1502, the Spanish kingdom had already established the city of Santo Domingo, and had overtaken much of the southern and central regions with the help of Conquistador Juan de Esquivel, who had been successful in battle, but had overstepped by assassinating the Caciques of Saona Island and causing a rebellion spearheaded by Cotubanama.